moeenn/node-api-template/README.md

-# ts-sandbox
+# NodeJS API Template
-A Typescript sandbox with following tools already setup
+A template with following tools already setup
 - Typescript compiler i.e. ```tsc```
 - Absolute imports with `module-alias`
 - ```eslint``` for static analysis and linting